paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 So how can we decrease the number of connections and thus costs?
 1. by creating virtual pools that delegate the work to a shared pool.
 2. since the maximum for each (virtual) pool is usually (too) high, the shared pool will probably need a smaller maximum.
 3. by having just one large shared pool you have just one set of credentials (i.e. one user to connect to) and hence that user must be given all the rights to do the work (DML or even DDL).
-Please note that the user to connect to need **not** be one of the schema to switch to.
+Please note that the user to connect to, need **not** be the schema to switch to.

 The username property must be either `proxy_user[schema]` or `schema`.
 The library will split `proxy_user[schema]` into a login user and a current schema.
 For `schema` both login user and current schema will be the same.
 Please note that we do not need a real Oracle proxy account, this notation `proxy_user[schema]` just resembles logging in via a proxy account.